Manufacturing Practice Group

 Do your systems address these critical processes?

-- Lower of Cost or Market (LCM) valuation
+• Lower of Cost or Market (LCM) valuation • Warranty reserves

 Our Manufacturing Practice Group leaders bring decades of experience in a wide range of industries to assist you in meeting the demands of your industry.

-Practice Leaders – Chris Chillingworth and Jack Doty
+Practice Leaders – Chris Chillingworth and David Griffeth

 Chris Chillingworth is a Consulting Partner in CFOs2Go and has spent most of his over 30-year career assisting manufacturing and construction industry companies plan, control, value, and manage their inventories timely and efficiently.
 He has been the CFO of many startups, as well as the public-company CFO for hundred million dollar companies.
 Chris has personally been responsible for a number of Oracle manufacturing implementations, provided post-implementation support in Oracle, SAP, Great Plains, and similar environments, and has written a number of micro-applications in Microsoft Access™ and Excel™ for issues like slow-moving, lower-of-cost-or-market, and warranty issues not addressed by the master ERP system itself.